 For those club members that are interested in getting some extra fencing in, we will be continuing our engagement with NKFA.
 Nate Westcott will be running classes for both groups on Thursdays going forward and we have been invited to continue attending on those days.

-During the pandemic, we have partnered with the fine folks down in Ludlow, KY to help their students get back on the piste and to get our members a place to get back to the serious business of fencing.
+Throughout the pandemic, we have partnered with the fine folks down in Ludlow, KY to help their students get back on the piste and to give our members a place for the serious business of fencing!
 It has been a fantastic partnership and a testament to the small family that is fencing and the wonderful partnerships that exist between our groups.

 looking back, wistfully